m-egger/saga-gis-completion/README.md

 # SAGA GIS completion

-This repository aims at providing command line completion files for saga_cmd as part of SAGA GIS.
+This repository aims at providing command line completion files for saga_cmd from the [SAGA GIS project](https://sourceforge.net/projects/saga-gis/).
 The use of completion speeds up writing complex command statements, reduces typing errors for parameters.

 ## Features